-Only 54% of the digital tech companies assessed disclosed programme that teach basic digital skills.
-Of those who have the programme in place.
+Only 54% of the digital tech companies assessed disclosed a program that teaches basic digital skills.

 Trustworthy AI - Article 43(b)(iii)

 (43) We recognize that the pace and power of emerging technologies are creating new opportunities but also new risks for humanity, some of which are yet unknown.
 We recognize international, regional, national and industry efforts underway to advance the design, development, deployment and use of safe, secure, and trustworthy Artificial Intelligence (AI) systems according to their priorities and needs.
 We commit to adhere to the UNESCO Recommendation on the Ethics of Artificial Intelligence.